ngx-formly/ngx-formly/demo/src/app/guides/custom-formly-field.md

 3. ### set an aliase for `InputFieldType` component (Optional):

-  > Note: This step is required only for JSON powered form (see "Method-2" below).
+  > Note: This step is required only for JSON powered forms (see "Method-2" below).

   ```typescript
   import { InputFieldType } from './intput-field.type';